goodonone/celebrity-health-fitness-video-subscription/README.md

 ![Design Checkout Free Tier for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CheckoutPaidTiersView.jpg)

 #### The First Tier being free, we need to take the customer through the checkout process where they input their payment info to complete the purchase.
-We reuse the same Multi-Page form contextually to remove unnecessary steps, with a different set of Progress Tracker Icons to cover only 2 steps, instead of the 5 from the Sign-Up Form.
+We reuse the same Multi-Page Sign-Up form contextually to remove unnecessary steps, with a different set of Progress Tracker Icons to cover only 2 steps (instead of the 5 from the Sign-Up Form).

 ![Design Payment Free Tier Payment for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CheckoutPageFreeTierView.jpg)